hashobject/blog.hashobject.com/resources/posts/20130703-make-static-site-with-clojure-and-host-on-amazon.md

 However you can improve speed dramatically even more.
 For that you need [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 CloudFront is Amazon's own Content Distribution Network.
-Amazon basically will push your static site to the hundreads(thouthands?) of servers located in different parts of the world.
+Amazon basically will push your static site to the hundreds(thousands?) of servers located in different parts of the world.
 So e.x. if some user will visit your site from far country your site will not be served from e.x.
-US East cost but from closest server to that user.
+US East coast but from closest server to that user.